Qt Quick Ultralite overview

 - Medium resolution and color depth: at least 400-700 Kb

 - High resolution and color depth: 2 Mb or more

 A Qt Quick Ultralite application's Flash or ROM usage depends on the number of images and fonts it uses.
-In most cases, 500 Kb to 10 Mb of Flash or ROM is sufficient.
+Usually, 500 Kb to 10 Mb of Flash or ROM is enough.